zaengle/laravel-security-notifications/README.md

 The package provides email notification templates out-of-the-box.
 However, if you would like to customize these templates to match your system, you may publish the views to your application and override them.

-`php artisan vendor:publish --provider="Zaengle\LaravelSecurityNotifications\PackageServiceProvider" --tag="views"`
+`php artisan vendor:publish --provider="Zaengle\LaravelSecurityNotifications\Providers\PackageServiceProvider" --tag="views"`

 They will be available under `resources/views/vendor/security-notifications`.